Teradata/stacki-wiki/cli/sync/sync-config.md

 ### Description

-For each system configuration file controlled by Rocks, first
+For each system configuration file controlled by Stack, first
 	rebuild the configuration file by extracting data from the database, then restart the relevant services.